Generic Name: polyethylene glycol/electrolytes (POL-ee-ETH-i-leen GLYE-kol/e-LECK-troe-lites)

 Cleaning out the bowel before surgery or other procedures.
 It may also be used for other conditions as determined by your doctor.

-Colyte solution is a laxative.
-It works by causing the colon to move contents along more quickly.
+Colyte solution is a bowel cleansing solution.
+It works by causing the colon to produce a watery stool and empty the bowel.

 Do NOT use Colyte solution if: